Initiate your first payment

 Scheduled payments - Warning for LCL and Société Générale Particuliers

-Every bank available allows you to initiate scheduled payments up to 60 days in advance, except for LCL and Société Générale Particuliers (id 152, 179 and 5).
-If you use LCL or Société Générale Particuliers, please set an execution date inferior to 30 days in advance.
+While most banks allow you to initiate scheduled payments up to 60 days in advance, LCL and Société Générale Particuliers (IDs 152, 179, and 5) have restrictions.
+If you use LCL or Société Générale Particuliers, please set an execution date that is less than 30 days in advance.

 Reconciliation